-The Sox and Cubs both have a pitching problem.
-Here's a possible solution.
+The Cubs and White Sox both have a problem.

 And strangely enough, the solution to each might be found in the other team's trouble.

 On June 25, Carlos Zambrano melted down in the Cubs dugout in a tirade against his teammates, and was placed on the restricted list and ordered to undergo anger management counseling.
 He's currently on a rehab assignment at Triple-A Iowa and expected to rejoin the team for their series that begins Friday at Colorado.
 And he will have to continue such counseling for the rest of the season, at the very least:

 Zambrano still will undergo anger-management sessions at various times the rest of the season, sources said, and the Cubs remain extra cautious about his comeback.

 On July 6, Jake Peavy was cruising in the second inning of a start at home against the Angels when something popped in his shoulder.
 He left the game and was diagnosed with a complete detachment of the latissimus dorsi muscle, and just when he was turning around a rough start -- he had posted a 4-2 record and 1.67 ERA in his last six starts before this ugly injury.
 The recent surgery to reattach it was successful:

 [Dr. Anthony] Romeo was tabbed to perform Peavy's surgery because of his experience with the latissimus tendon, which he often uses as a replacement tendon in shoulder surgeries.